yagogehres/Esqueleto/README.md

-# Esqueleto
+# Skeleton
-This is an PHP MVC project of a skeleton of any project
+This is an PHP MVC project of a skeleton of any project.